ematsuno/MLAI_Emeritus_Course_23/README.md

 The acceptance of Coffee coupons is primarily influenced by the presence of children.

-$\color{green}{Hypothesis}$`Coffee House coupon acceptance is driven by people who have children.`
+$\color{green}{Hypothesis}$`Coffee House coupon acceptance is driven by drivers who have children.`

 <img src="images/coffeeAcceptanceAge.png" width="75%">

 $\color{orange}{Analysis}$ Behaviour differs depending on their age and whether they have children.

-People in their 20s with children have a higher acceptance rate than those who do not have children.
+Drivers in their 20s with children have a higher acceptance rate than those who do not have children.

-People in their early 30s without children have a higher acceptance rate than those who do not have children.
+Drivers in their early 30s without children have a higher acceptance rate than those who do not have children.

-People 40 and above without children have a higher acceptance rate
+Drivers 40 and above without children have a higher acceptance rate

-People with children drop to their lowest in the early 30s, whereas that same age shows that people without children provide a higher percentage.
+Drivers with children drop to their lowest in the early 30s, whereas that same age shows that people without children provide a higher percentage.

 **2.2 Behaviour Analysis for Drivers with Passengers**